-We have audited the accompanying consolidated balance sheets of Limoneira Company (the Company) as of October 31, 2018 and 2017, and the related consolidated statements of operations, comprehensive income, stockholders' equity and temporary equity, and cash flows for each of the three years in the period ended October 31, 2018, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at October 31, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended October 31, 2018, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheet of Limoneira Company (the Company) as of October 31, 2018, and the related consolidated statements of operations, comprehensive income, stockholders' equity and temporary equity, and cash flows for each of the two years in the period ended October 31, 2018, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at October 31, 2018, and the results of its operations and its cash flows for each of the two years in the period ended October 31, 2018, in conformity with U.S. generally accepted accounting principles.